wevm/abitype/docs/pages/api/abis.md

----
-description: 'Entrypoint for test utilities and constants.'
+# Test [Entrypoint for test utilities and constants]
-title: 'Test'
----

-# Test

 ABIType exports some test utilities and constants to make playing around and testing your code easier via the `'abitype/abis'` entrypoint.